pts/pts-chroot-env-qq/README.txt

   `qq pts-debootstrap feisty feisty_dir' also works, and `qq apt-get install' works within there.

+Security considerations:

+* The chroot environment entered by pts_chroot_env_qq.sh is not a virtual machine, jail, sandbox or secure container, and malicious code running inside the chroot environment (either as root or non-root) is able to affect the host system.
+The chroot environment makes that harder for the attacker, but a smart and motivated attacker can find a way around the protection mechanisms.
+* An attack vector: processes running on the host system can be seen and killed from within the chroot environment.
+(This can be prevented on Linux with CLONE_NEWPID, but currently it's not prevented.)
+* An attack vector: pseudo terminals on the host systems can be manipulated from within the chroot environment (e.g. fake user input such as `rm -rf ~' can be injected).
+* An attack vector: the entire host filesystem can be seen from within the chroot environment using the chdir("..") chooot escape technique (http://www.ouah.org/chroot-break.html).
+The technique works only as root (`qq root') on non-Linux systems, and it doesn't work on Linux systems, because pts_chroot_env_qq.sh uses pivot_root(2) instead of chroot(2).
+* An attack vector: processes running as root within the chroot environment can read and write physical memory and can read and write disks directly.
+  By doing it in a smart enough way, they can modify files on the host system and change the runtime state of the host system.
+* An attack vector: processes running as root within the chroot environment can reboot and halt the host system.
+* There are possibly many other attack vectors.
+* Advice: use `qq root' as little as possible (but even this doesn't mitigate all the attacks).
+* If you need a jail or sandbox which is as secure as possible, use some other tools (rather than pts_chroot_env_qq.sh), e.g. virtual machines (with e.g. Xen, KVM or QEMU).

 Alternatives of pts_chroot_env_qq.sh:

 * schroot (https://wiki.debian.org/Schroot) and its predecessor, dchroot are